-- 2.7.1.
-The Government has published statutory guidance for Local Skills Improvement Plans which sets out the process for developing a local skills improvement plan (LSIP). - 2.7.2.
-The guidance is intended to assist designated employer representative bodies in leading the development of an LSIP and any subsequent review and providers of post-16 technical education or training to comply with their duties under section 1 of the Skills and Post-16 Education Act 2022 (the Act) to co-operate with the ERB in the development and review of an LSIP and have regard to the plan once developed. - 2.7.3.
-The guidance sets out the process for developing and reviewing an LSIP, which is led by the designated ERB and in which relevant providers must operate and the duties placed upon relevant providers once there is an approved LSIP in place. - 2.7.4 This initial draft of the guidance will be further updated in September 2022
+- 3.7.1.
+The Government has published statutory guidance for Local Skills Improvement Plans which sets out the process for developing a local skills improvement plan (LSIP). - 3.7.2.
+The guidance is intended to assist designated employer representative bodies (ERBs) in leading the development of an LSIP and any subsequent review and providers of post-16 technical education or training to comply with their duties under section 1 of the Skills and Post-16 Education Act 2022 (the Act) to co-operate with the ERB in the development and review of an LSIP and have regard to the plan once developed.

-2.7.5 The full guidance can be accessed here: Statutory guidance for the development of a Local Skills Improvement Plan (publishing.service.gov.uk)
+- 3.7.3.
+The guidance sets out the process for developing and reviewing an LSIP, which is led by the designated ERB and in which relevant providers must operate and the duties placed upon relevant providers once there is an approved LSIP in place. - 3.7.4 This initial draft of the guidance will be updated in September 2022 - 3.7.5 The full guidance can be accessed here: Statutory guidance for the development of a Local Skills Improvement Plan (publishing.service.gov.uk)

-2.8.
+3.8.
 The Careers & Enterprise Company

-- 2.8.1.
-In the summer term, the Careers Hub continued to support 36 schools and colleges to strategically develop their careers programme. - 2.8.2.
+- 3.8.1.
+In the summer term, the Careers Hub continued to support 36 schools and colleges to strategically develop their careers programme. - 3.8.2.
 A grant offer letter was received by the LEP from the Careers and Enterprise Company to confirm funding for the academic year 22/23.
-This letter offered the financial contribution from the CEC to expand the Careers Hub to include all 51 schools in the HEY region. - 2.8.3.
-The HEY LEP secured match funding from both local authorities and the Humber Outreach Programme to continue the current HEY Careers Hub model for the 2023/24 academic year which includes the 36 schools.
-Unfortunately it was not possible to maximise the CEC funding offer and expand the Careers Hub to include all 51 schools in the region for 22/23 due to being unable to secure the additional match funding contribution of £26k. - 2.8.4.
+This letter offered the financial contribution from the CEC to expand the Careers Hub to include all 51 schools in the HEY region. - 3.8.3.
+The HEY LEP secured match funding from both local authorities and the Humber Outreach Programme to continue the current HEY Careers Hub model for the 2023/24 academic year which includes 36 schools .
+Unfortunately it was not possible to maximise the CEC funding offer and expand the Careers Hub to include all 51 schools in the region for 22/23 due to being unable to secure the additional match funding contribution of £26k. - 3.8.4.
 The most recent review with the Careers and Enterprise Company was positive regarding progress being made by schools and against KPIs.
-Some recommendations were made in terms of streamlining governance and broadening the range of representation on the group.
-This will be discussed with the current Steering Group with proposals going to the next ESB for finalisation. - 2.8.5.
+Some recommendations were made in terms of streamlining governance and broadening the range of representation on the group. - 3.8.5.
 A successful schools and college conference was held in June with good attendance and very positive feedback from those who attended.
-Another event is planned for June 2023, following the request of participants who valued the discussions, and several partners shared their own case studies.
-Every school and college in HEY received an invitation to attend. - 2.8.6.
-Ann excellent video for use by SEND and AP provision to attract employers to engage with the students was launched at the conference.
+Another event is planned for June 2023.
+Every school and college in HEY were invited to attend. - 3.8.6.
+A video for use by SEND and AP provision to attract employers to engage with the students was launched at the conference.
 It will be further promoted in the autumn term.
-The video can be viewed here. - 2.8.7.
+The video can be viewed here.

+- 3.8.7.
 Four new Enterprise Advisers were recruited in the last half term.
-Every school and college have now had an Enterprise Adviser made available to them in the academic year 21/22.

-- 2.8.8.
-The Cornerstone Group of employers is further developing, and it is being promoted through the September 'Business Works' publication. - 2.8.9.
+Every school and college have now had an Enterprise Adviser made available to them in the academic year 21/22. - 3.8.8.
+The cornerstone group is further developing, and it is being promoted through the September 'Business Works' publication. - 3.8.9.
 A funding bid for £100k was secured jointly with the Leicester and Leicestershire Careers Hub to deliver a pilot project aimed at supporting parents to understand Labour Market Information in a way that better helps them support their children in making careers decisions.
-This project will run for one year. - 2.8.10.
-The HEY Careers Hub strategic plan is being developed and will be shared with the ESB for review, input, support, and comment.
+This project will run for one year. - 3.8.10.
+The HEY Careers Hub strategic plan is being developed and will be shared with the ESB for review, support, and comment.